 Statement of Faith Emmanuel Baptist Church

-God: We believe in one God, eternally existent in three persons – Father, Son and Holy Spirit— who are infinite in glory, wisdom, holiness, justice, power, mercy, grace, knowledge, and love and that He created everything out of nothing for His own pleasure and purpose.
+God: We believe in one God, eternally existent in three persons – Father, Son, and Holy Spirit— who are infinite in glory, wisdom, holiness, justice, power, mercy, grace, knowledge, and love and that He created everything out of nothing for His own pleasure and purpose.

-God the Father: God, as Father, reigns over all of His universe with providential care and is all powerful, all loving, all knowing, and all-wise.
+God the Father: God, as Father, reigns over all of His Creation with providential care and is all-powerful, all loving, all-knowing, and all-wise.

-God the Son: Jesus Christ is unique, He is God, who in His incarnation was conceived of the Holy Spirit, born of the virgin Mary and became a man.
+God the Son – Jesus Christ is unique in that He is fully God and fully man.
+He is co-equal with the Father and Holy Spirit.
+He is God, who in His incarnation was conceived of the Holy Spirit, born of the virgin Mary and became a man.
 In His earthly ministry He lived a sinless life, performed miracles, and died on the cross as a sacrifice for our sins according to the Scriptures.

-God the Holy Spirit: The Holy Spirit guides and gives power to the church, the body of Christ, to fulfill the Great Commission.
-The Holy Spirit convicts the world of sin, righteousness, and judgment and points man to Jesus.
-Every believer is called to live in the power of the Holy Spirit so that he will not fulfill the lust of the flesh but to bear fruit to the glory of God.
+The Holy Spirit guides and gives power to the church, the body of Christ, to fulfill the Great Commission.
+The Holy Spirit convicts the world of sin, righteousness, and judgment and points, men/women, to Jesus.
+Every believer is called to live in the power of the Holy Spirit so that he/she will not fulfill the lust of the flesh but to bear the fruit of the Spirit to the glory of God.

-Scripture: We believe that the 66 books of the Bible are the written Word of God.
+Scripture: We believe that the 66 books of the Bible are the literal written Word of God.
 The Bible is divinely inspired, inerrant throughout, and that holy men of God were moved by the Holy Spirit to write the very words of Scripture.

 Scripture is our final authority in all matters of faith and life as revealed by the Holy Spirit to each individual believer.

-Salvation: Salvation is the gift of God and includes the forgiveness of sins, the imputation of the Righteousness of Jesus Christ (on to the repentant sinner), and the gift of eternal life.
+Salvation: Salvation is the gift of God and includes the forgiveness of sins, the imputation of the righteousness of Jesus Christ (onto the repentant sinner), and the gift of eternal life.
+Jesus shed blood washes away our sin.
 Jesus is the only way by which man may have access to God.
-Union with the triune God provides all blessings in this life and the life hereafter.
+Union with the Triune God provides all blessings in this life and the life hereafter.
 Salvation is received by faith alone, apart from all good works and merit.

 Baptism: The Word of God states that after a person has believed on the Lord Jesus Christ for salvation, then he or she should be baptized by immersion in water.
-Acts 8:36-40; Acts 16:30-34.